bozsahin/thebench/README.md

 2. A software installer.

 The standard installers
 in linux platforms are <code>apt-get, dnf, pacman, yum</code> or <code>brew</code> (macOS).
 These are the ones recognized by TheBench installer.
 They are built-in, depending on your platform, even under WSL.
+See the note at the bottom for the absence of the <code>rpm</code> package manager.

 You can start using WSL right off the shelf if you have Windows 10 upwards; check out <a href="https://learn.microsoft.com/en-us/windows/wsl/install">Window's WSL</a>.